dsterentyev/ipip-fou-over-http-example/README.md

 # How to create encrypted ipip-tunnel over http with fou (foo over udp) kernel module and chisel utility in Debian

-An example of setting up an HTTP-encapsulated IPIP tunnel on Linux between a client without a fixed IP and a server using chisel
+An example of setting up an HTTP-encapsulated IPIP tunnel on Linux between a client without a fixed IP and a server using chisel (fast TCP/UDP tunnel, transported over HTTP, secured via SSH)

 The settings were done and tested on Debian 12 with the classic network configuration defined in /etc/network/interfaces.
 After applying these settings, the server and client will be accessible to each other by IP addresses 10.99.99.1 and 10.99.99.2